ThoughtWorksInc/Binding.scala/README.md

 It enables you use native XHTML literal syntax to create reactive DOM nodes, which are able to automatically change whenever the data source changes.

-See [Binding.scala • TodoMVC](http://todomvc.com/examples/binding-scala/) or [other DEMOs](https://github.com/ThoughtWorksInc/Binding.scala/wiki/DEMOs) as examples for common tasks when working with Binding.scala.
+See [Binding.scala • TodoMVC](http://todomvc.com/examples/binding-scala/) or [ScalaFiddle DEMOs](https://github.com/ThoughtWorksInc/Binding.scala/wiki/ScalaFiddle-DEMOs) as examples for common tasks when working with Binding.scala.

 ## Comparison to other reactive web frameworks